Flipkart IPO 2026: Date, Valuation, Price - What Investors Should Know

 The Business: More Than Just E-Commerce

 Flipkart Minutes, its quick-commerce arm, is now live in 20+ cities and directly competes with Blinkit and Zepto.
 This is not a side bet - it is a defensive moat.
-Any competitor trying to chip away at Flipkart's retail share now has to contend with a fast-delivery infrastructure that took years and hundreds of millions of dollars to build.
+Any competitor trying to chip away at Flipkart's retail share now has to contend with a fast-delivery infrastructure that required significant long-term infrastructure investment to build.

 Myntra, the fashion vertical Flipkart owns, contributes meaningfully to gross merchandise value and holds a dominant position in the online fashion category in India.

 And then there is Super.money - Flipkart's UPI and financial services app.
-With over 60 million users on the platform and deep integration into the shopping funnel, Super.money positions Flipkart to earn fee income from credit, insurance, and payments.
+Leveraging Flipkart's broader ecosystem reach and deep integration into the shopping funnel, Super.money positions Flipkart to earn fee income from credit, insurance, and payments.
 This ecosystem play is what makes the long-term unit economics case, not just the current retail margins.

 Financial Position: Loss-Making, But the Direction Is What Matters